-The Bible: Mormon Researcher Of Christianity History Says Last Five Centuries Suggest Truth Of Creation Story
+The Bible: Mormon Researcher Of Christian History Says Last Five Centuries Suggest Truth Of Creation Story

 “Up until 1875, they had some very strange ideas,” Spackman said.
 “This is why I love what’s called intellectual history … you realize that things you take for granted are really not all that obvious.”

 Spackman also mentioned those who say that the solar system is in Genesis and that that’s based on “Concordist assumptions.”
-Condordism “refers to the position that the teaching of the Bible on the natural world, properly interpreted, will agree with the teaching of science … and may in fact supplement science,” according to the Dictionary of Christianity and Science.
+Concordism “refers to the position that the teaching of the Bible on the natural world, properly interpreted, will agree with the teaching of science … and may, in fact, supplement science,” according to the Dictionary of Christianity and Science.

 That line of thinking emerged five centuries ago.